-Have no fear; they gang is sailing home as soon as you round the next corner.
+Have no fear; the gang is sailing home as soon as you round the next corner.

-The digital effects are nice here, but they make the little fiber optics coming out of Tinker Bell's hand look cheap now.
+The digital effects are nice here, but the little fiber optics coming out of Tinker Bell's hand look cheap now.

 Another tough scene to catch as your ship zips by.
 Time to invest in a new lens!